Endocervical culture is a laboratory test that helps identify infection in the female genital tract.

 During a vaginal examination, the health care provider uses a swab to take samples of mucus and cells from the endocervix.
 This is the area around the opening of the uterus.
 The samples are sent to a lab.
 There, they are placed in a special dish (culture).
 They are then watched to see if bacteria, virus, or fungus grow.
 Further tests may be done to identify the specific organism and determine the best treatment.

-In the two days before the procedure:
+In the 2 days before the procedure:

-- Do not use creams or other medicines in the vagina.
+- Do NOT use creams or other medicines in the vagina.

 - Empty your bladder and bowel.

 You will feel some pressure from the speculum.
-This is an instrument inserted into the vagina to hold the area open so that the health care provider can view the cervix and collect the samples.
+This is an instrument inserted into the vagina to hold the area open so that the provider can view the cervix and collect the samples.
 There may be a slight cramping when the swab touches the cervix.

 Organisms that are usually present in the vagina are there in the expected amounts.